Leather industry in China

+Factory workers at their sewing stations in Xinji, Hebei province.

 The leather industry in China is a significant sector within the country's manufacturing and export economy, recognized as the world's largest producer of leather by volume.
 It encompasses the production of leather goods, including garments, footwear, and accessories, with major industrial clusters in regions such as Guangdong, Zhejiang, and Hebei provinces.
 The industry grew substantially since the 1980s, driven by economic reforms, low labor costs, and abundant raw materials.

 History

 The leather industry in China has historical roots dating back over 3,000 years to the Shang Dynasty, when tanning was practiced in areas like Xinji, Hebei Province.
 However, modern industrial growth began in the early 1980s following China's economic reforms and opening-up policies.
 Small workshops, often established by former state-owned tannery workers, emerged to process sheepskins and other hides, primarily for local markets.